Obstructed defecation: Signs and symptoms

-Fecal incontinence to gas, liquid, solid stool, or mucus in the presence of obstructed defecation symptoms may indicate occult rectal prolapse (i.e., rectal intussusception), internal/external anal sphincter dysfunction, or descending perineum syndrome.
+Fecal incontinence to gas, liquid, solid stool, or mucus in the presence of obstructed defecation symptoms may indicate internal rectal prolapse (rectal intussusception), internal/external anal sphincter dysfunction, or descending perineum syndrome.
+ODS often occurs together with fecal incontinence, especially in geriatric people.
+Where ODS occurs with fecal incontinence, it may represent fecal impaction combined with overflow diarrhea (overflow incontinence).

 Self-digitation (digital help) is the use of the digits (fingers) to apply pressure in order to achieve defecation.
 Most people recognize the need for digitation as a symptom, and not a treatment.
 Medical professionals generally do not recommend it, since it may lead to complications and is not very effective, only removing feces in the lower part of the rectum.
 There are 3 methods: vaginal, perineal and rectal.
 Gloves are used for hygiene.
 Vaginal digitation is when the patient presses the posterior (back) wall of the vagina to support it, or to push the rectocele pouch from inside the vagina, which makes the anorectum straight and facilitates defecation.
 "Milking" pressure can also be applied on the posterior vaginal wall.
-Perineal digitation (also termed "splinting"), is pushing on the perineum (or buttocks), which acts to stimulate the transverse muscles of the perineum causing a reflex rectal contraction of the rectum which helps to evacuate the feces.
-Rectal digitation is when patients insert a finger into the anus to "hook" out fecal pellets, or to apply pressure to the walls of the anus and/or the rectum, or to support an obstructing anatomical defects such as a sigmoidocele.
-Possible complications of rectal digitation are injury of the lining of the rectum, such as ulcerations with bleeding and discomfort, and anal fibrosis leading to a stricture.
+Perineal digitation (also termed "splinting"), is pushing on the perineum (or buttocks), which acts to stimulate the transverse muscles of the perineum causing a reflex contraction of the rectum which helps to evacuate the feces.
+Rectal digitation is when patients insert a finger into the anus to "hook" out fecal pellets, or to apply pressure to the walls of the anus and/or the rectum (distension of which may trigger a bowel movement), or to support an obstructing anatomic defect such as a sigmoidocele.
+Possible complications of rectal digitation are injury of the lining of the rectum, such as ulcerations with bleeding and discomfort, and anal fibrosis leading to a rectal stricture.